-In this election, he received 69% of the vote, and Greg Carlson Wersal received 31%.
+In this election, James Gilbert received 69% of the vote, and Greg Carlson Wersal received 31%.
 His plurality was 705,094 votes.

 James Gilbert did not complete his six year term.
-He resigned in late 2004, and was replaced by G. Barry Anderson, who was appointed associate justice on October 13, 2004.
+He resigned in late 2004, to return to private practice, and was replaced by G. Barry Anderson, who was appointed associate justice on October 13, 2004.